5-HT2A receptor

-The 5-HT2A receptor is a subtype of the 5-HT2 receptor that belongs to the serotonin receptor family and is a G protein-coupled receptor (GPCR).
-The 5-HT2A receptor is a cell surface receptor, but has several intracellular locations.
-5-HT is short for 5-hydroxy-tryptamine or serotonin.
-This is the main excitatory receptor subtype among the GPCRs for serotonin, although 5-HT2A may also have an inhibitory effect on certain areas such as the visual cortex and the orbitofrontal cortex.
-This receptor was first noted for its importance as a target of serotonergic psychedelic drugs such as LSD and psilocybin mushrooms.
-Later it came back to prominence because it was also found to be mediating, at least partly, the action of many antipsychotic drugs, especially the atypical ones.
+The 5-HT2A receptor is a subtype of the 5-HT2 receptor that belongs to the serotonin receptor family and functions as a G protein-coupled receptor (GPCR).
+It is a cell surface receptor that activates multiple intracellular signalling cascades.

+Like all 5-HT2 receptors, the 5-HT2A receptor is coupled to the Gq/G11 signaling pathway.
+It is the primary excitatory receptor subtype among the serotonin-responsive GPCRs.
+The 5-HT2A receptor was initially noted for its central role as the primary target of serotonergic psychedelic drugs such as LSD and psilocybin mushrooms.
+It later regained research prominence when found to mediate, at least in part, the effects of many antipsychotic drugs, particularly atypical antipsychotics.
-Downregulation of post-synaptic 5-HT2A receptor is an adaptive process provoked by chronic administration of selective serotonin reuptake inhibitors (SSRIs) and atypical antipsychotics.
-Suicidal and otherwise depressed patients have had more 5-HT2A receptors than normal patients.
-These findings suggest that post-synaptic 5-HT2A overdensity is involved in the pathogenesis of depression.

-Paradoxical down-regulation of 5-HT2A receptors can be observed with several 5-HT2A antagonists.
-Thus, instead of tolerance, reverse-tolerance would be expected from 5-HT2A antagonists.
-However, there is at least one antagonist at this site which has been shown to up-regulate 5-HT2A receptors.
-Additionally, a couple of other antagonists may have no effect on 5-HT2A receptor number.
-Nevertheless, upregulation is the exception rather than the rule.
-Neither tolerance nor rebound is observed in humans with regard to the slow-wave sleep(SWS) promoting effects of 5-HT2A antagonists.

 History

-5-HT receptors were split into two classes by John Gaddum and Picarelli when it was discovered that some of the serotonin-induced changes in the gut could be blocked by morphine, while the remainder of the response was inhibited by dibenzyline, leading to the naming of M and D receptors, respectively.
-5-HT2A is thought to correspond to what was originally described as D subtype of 5-HT receptors by Gaddum and Picarelli.
+The serotonin receptors were split into two classes by John Gaddum and Picarelli in 1957 when it was discovered that some of the serotonin-induced changes in the gut could be blocked by morphine, while the remainder of the response was inhibited by dibenzyline (phenoxybenzamine), leading to the naming of M and D receptors, respectively.
+The 5-HT2A receptor is thought to correspond to what was originally described as D subtype of serotonin receptors by Gaddum and Picarelli.

 In the era before molecular cloning, when radioligand binding and displacement was the only major tool, spiperone and LSD were shown to label two different 5-HT receptors, and neither of them displaced morphine, leading to naming of the 5-HT1, 5-HT2 and 5-HT3 receptors, corresponding to high affinity sites from LSD, spiperone and morphine, respectively.
-Later it was shown that the 5-HT2 was very close to 5-HT1C and thus were grouped together, renaming the 5-HT2 into 5-HT2A.
+Later, it was shown that the 5-HT2 receptor was very close to the 5-HT1C receptor and they were thus were grouped together, renaming the 5-HT2 receptor into 5-HT2A receptor and the 5-HT1C reeptor into the 5-HT2C receptor.
 Thus, the 5-HT2 receptor family is composed of three separate molecular entities: the 5-HT2A (formerly known as 5-HT2 or D), the 5-HT2B (formerly known as 5-HT2F) and the 5-HT2C (formerly known as 5-HT1C) receptors.

-Distribution
+The serotonin 5-HT2A receptor was identified via radioligand binding in 1978 by Leysen and colleagues.
+Peroutka and Snyder identified two distinct serotonin receptors and named them the 5-HT1 receptor and 5-HT2 receptor in 1979.
+Later, both of these receptors were found to have several subtypes, including the serotonin 5-HT2A receptor.
+The serotonin 5-HT2A receptor was characterized as a membrane protein by Wouters and colleagues in 1985.
+The gene encoding the rat serotonin 5-HT2A receptor, HTR2A, was cloned in 1988 by Pritchett and colleagues.
+The human gene was cloned by Branchek and colleagues in 1990.